Suggested Self – Walking Tours to Explore Bangkok with Minimal Environmental Impact:

 Transport Combo: MRT + BTS

-Start your evening by taking the MRT to Sam Yan or the BTS to National Stadium, then walk to Banthat Thong Road—a local hotspot for street food.
-It’s less touristy and full of tasty eats, from grilled pork skewers to Thai-style crepes.
+Take the MRT to Sam Yan or the BTS to National Stadium, then walk to Banthat Thong Road—a local hotspot for street food.
+It’s full of tasty eats, from seafood to hot pot, noodles, Thai-style crepes, ice cream and more.

-After filling up, head to MRT Wat Mangkon for a deep dive into Chinatown’s night scene.
-Wander along Yaowarat Road for more street food and don’t forget to explore the small side alleys where you’ll find quirky small bars, hidden gems, and some more delicious food waiting to be discovered.
+Head to MRT Wat Mangkon for a deep dive into Chinatown’s night scene.
+Wander along Yaowarat Road for street food (mostly Thai and Chinese) and don’t forget to explore the small side alleys where you’ll find quirky small bars waiting to be discovered.

 🧭 Best for foodies and night owls.